January 11. 2019

-‘Variations on Joy’, Howard Qiu’s exhibition starting on January 12th at Vin Gallery HCMC, features a vibrant collection of artworks exploring the intersection of music, emotion, and nature.
+Howard Qiu’s likes artworks exploring the intersection of music, emotion, and nature.
 Born in Shanghai in the 1960s, Howard was very early inspired by architectural aesthetics and artists like Kandinsky and Paul Klee.
-He recently won ‘The Creative Show Award’ at the Shanghai International Art Fair, Art Exhibition at the International Popular Science Expo.
-Today his interest focuses on rhythm, melody, and harmony that he conveys in the texture, colors, and forms of his pictorial works.
-‘Variations on Joy’ explores the sensory commonalities between visual art and sound creation.
-In short, an ode to joy!
+He won ‘The Creative Show Award’ at the Shanghai International Art Fair, Art Exhibition at the International Popular Science Expo.
+His interest focuses on rhythm, melody, and harmony that he conveys in the texture, colors, and forms of his pictorial works and like to explores the sensory commonalities between visual art and sound creation.
 Interview with The artist.

 Bliss Saigon: What is your usual creative process?